The Nambour Chronicle and North Coast Advertiser was first published in 1903. For 80 years, the newspaper reported:

 The newspaper includes many photos and advertisements.
 It provides a glimpse into the past of the area now known as the Sunshine Coast.

-Sunshine Coast Libraries digitized the Nambour Chronicle.
+Sunshine Coast Libraries digitised the Nambour Chronicle.
 It is available electronically, as follows:

 The Nambour Chronicle was the first Australian newspaper to be digitized.
 It was a shared project of Maroochy and Caloundra libraries, in partnership with State Library of Queensland, Micrographic Applications and the Sunshine Coast Daily.
 In 2008, the project won the John Oxley Library Award and the National Trust Queensland Silver Heritage Award.